MaxMph/exo-fighter/README.md

 whats missing:
-  I wasnt able to set up an inventory system. no save system. music doesnt stay continus when change=ing scenes. only one enemy variation, no random spawning or patrolling.
+  I wasnt able to set up an inventory system. no save system. music doesnt stay continus when changeing scenes. only one enemy variation, no random spawning or patrolling.
 (I did actualy make two enemies, but i couldnt get the more complex one working) there is no way to extract from the abandoned layer other than dying... not ideal. buying upgrades doesnt do anything (since there isnt any inventory).